fprasx/unlocked/concurrent-vector/src/paper/algorithm.md

 into that when we implement `push`/`pop`.
 However, the way we make sure changes are valid using `compare_exchange` is identical for both operations.

-Memory operations also need synchronization, but it's much less complicated.
-For that reason, let's start looking at the code for allocating memory.
+I think it's finally time to start looking at some code.
+When I was writing code, it felt very different from reasoning about the theory.
+I really felt like I had to consider every line I wrote and decision I made.
+I'll now walk you through what I came up with.

- > Note: we're going to first write a version of the vector that doesn't reclaim memory; it _leaks_.
+> Note: we're going to first write a version of the vector that doesn't reclaim
+> memory; it _leaks_.